v4rshi/v4rshi.github.io/seasons_eda.md

 Key focus areas for this project include:

 1. Analyze musical taste evolution over time
-2. Examine seasonal patterns in playlist composition
+2. Examine seasonal patterns in playlists (and see if I am as predictable as I think I am)
 3. Perform sentiment analysis using LLM's on song lyrics, focusing on my unemployment period (July 2023-present)

 By doing this analysis, I hope to reveal how my music choices reflect my life experiences and emotions.